 Videogame setups.
 We have a gaming room, and if your kids love to game, feel free to bring desktop computers so they can play with other folks over the weekend.

 Small gifts for your fairy godchild.
 Our very godparents program matches people with an anonymous gift giver for the weekend.
-Our conference location is surrounded by wonderful shops, but feel free to bring small gifts in preparation.

 Materials for your funshop, if you’re running one.